-Acxiom is one of the top 5 most important directories for Local SEO.
+Acxiom is one of the top 10 most important citation sources for Local SEO.

 Technically, it’s a data aggregator.

 - Whitespark puts them number 5 on their list of citation sources for the US.